aka7/alerta-terraform/README.md

 aws_access_key_id =
 aws_secret_access_key =
 ```
-I find it easier to keep this seperate so I dont commit the keys in git.
+It is recommended to keep your keys outside the git repo's so you dont commit the keys into git by mistake.

-Or if you have [aws clil](https://aws.amazon.com/cli/)  installed, run  configure to set your keys
+Or if you have [aws clil](https://aws.amazon.com/cli/)  installed, run configure to set your keys, which will create the file for you.
 ```
 aws configure